microsoft/ApplicationInsights-iOS/README.md

 	- `SystemConfiguration`
 	- `UIKit`
 	- `CoreTelephony`(only required if iOS > 7.0)
 9. Open the info.plist of your app target and add a new field of type *String*.
 Name it `MSAIInstrumentationKey` and set your AppInsights instrumentation key as its value.
+If you don't have one yet, we also have a guide on [how to get an instrumentation key](https://github.com/Microsoft/AppInsights-Home/wiki#getting-an-application-insights-instrumentation-key)

 <a id="modify"></a>
 ## Modify Code